54M44R/Slimefun-Beautified/README.md

 # :sparkles: Slimefun-Beautified :sparkles:
 __A (WIP) Resourcepack for Slimefun based on RaulH22's and HauntedCorpse's textures.__

-This resourcepack is designed around the Optifine / MCPatcher CIT
+This resourcepack is designed around the Optifine / MCPatcher CIT format

 # :rainbow: Features
 - Works without the need of item-models.yml